davidfcarr/rsvpmaker-for-toastmasters/readme.txt

 2. Data collected through the plugin feeds performance reports, such as this one showing progress toward Competent Communicator.

 == Changelog ==

+= 4.0.3 =

+* Simplification of contest dashboard UI
+* Fix to multi-week signup function

 = 4.0.1 =